apollo-fyi/apollo-docs/docs/faq.md

 ## Why are messages being deleted from my event channel?

-Apollo deletes all messages not from Apollo that are not pinned when a new event is created in an attempt to keep the channel clear of non event messages.
+By default, when a new event is created in an event channel, Apollo deletes all messages in the channel that are not from Apollo or that are not pinned.
+This is in an attempt to keep the channel clear of non-event messages.
 This behaviour can be disabled with the `!server purge off` command.

 ---